metapensiero/metapensiero.signal/doc/intro.rst

 .. -*- coding: utf-8 -*-
-.. :Project:   metapensiero.signal -- An event framework that is asyncio aware
+.. :Project:   metapensiero.signal -- An asyncio aware event framework
 .. :Created:   dom 09 ago 2015 12:57:35 CEST
 .. :Author:    Alberto Berti <alberto@metapensiero.it>
 .. :License:   GNU General Public License version 3 or later
 .. :Copyright: Copyright © 2015, 2016, 2017 Alberto Berti
 ..

+.. currentmodule:: metapensiero.signal

 Introduction
 ============

 This package implements a light event system that is able to deal with both synchronous and asynchronous event handlers.
+It manages the asynchronous handlers using coroutines by default, with the possibility of handling them using futures.

-It can be used as-is or as member of a class.
+It can be used standalone or as member of a class.

 It supports Python 3.5+.